Mik3M4n/help_dicrah/tweet_listener/README.md

 C: if you want to also track the conversation:
    - follow_conversations = True

-in this case, for each tweet the listener will check if the tweet is a reply (or has replies), fetch the origin of the conversation and save the tweets.
+   - In this case, for each tweet the listener will check if the tweet is a reply (or has replies), fetch the origin of the conversation and save the tweets.

 (2) if you want to look for target words in REPLIES ONLY:

-save_data = True
+- save_data = True
-if you only want to save the origin of the conversation: origin_only=True query words are set in the variable query_replies
+- if you only want to save the origin of the conversation: origin_only=True
+- query words are set in the variable query_replies

 For both points 1 and 2, you can set also the max depth of a conversation, i.e. the maximun number of replies to fetch, in the variable max_depth.

 (3) If you want to PREDICT the sentiment of incoming tweets:

-predict_tweet = True
+- predict_tweet = True
-input the geographical zone where you want to look for tweets in the variable GEOBOX in config.py choose whether to save data with save_data choose whether to save predictions with save_predictions.
+- input the geographical zone where you want to look for tweets in the variable GEOBOX in config.py
+- choose whether to save data with save_data
+- choose whether to save predictions with save_predictions.
 In this case, the output will be the same format as point (1) but with an additional field for the predicted label.
-The code will print alerts for "suspects" tweets.
+- The code will print alerts for "suspects" tweets.

 All the queries are saved in .jsonl format (one tweet per line in json format)

 ################# NOTES AND IMPROVEMENTS #################